 Students earning a Master's, Ed.S. or Doctoral degree must complete this Declaration of Intent to Graduate form.
 Your form must be submitted by the deadline indicated in the Academic Calendar for the appropriate semester.
 Completed forms should be sent to the graduate program coordinator for your degree program.

-Undergraduate students in online and evening programs offered through the the Division of Graduate, Online & Professional Studies who wish to submit verification of degree completion to their employers or to graduate schools during the transitional period between the end of final grading and when the degree is officially awarded, may request a "Letter of Completion" by emailing email@example.com with this request in writing before their official graduation date.
+Graduate students who wish to submit verification of degree completion to their employers during the transitional period between the end of final grading and when the degree is officially awarded may request a "Letter of Completion" by emailing email@example.com with this request in writing before their official graduation date.
 In your email, please include your UMass Lowell ID# and the program you are completing.
-Graduate online students requiring a letter of completion prior to their official graduation date may contact firstname.lastname@example.org with this request in writing.

 All UMass Lowell degree program students who successfully complete a degree on campus or online are invited to attend commencement.
 The deadline for students to apply for graduation and have their name appear in the commencement book is April 1st.
 Undergraduate students who anticipate completing their programs in the Summer can submit the Declaration of Intent to Graduate (DIG) form up until August 1st, but their names will not appear in the commencement book.

 Degrees are awarded by one of the University's five colleges.
 Confirm which college your program is offered through here and get details about your college's commencement schedule on the University's Commencement Website.